terramate-io/terramate/docs/code-generation-config.md

 Now both stacks, or any new stack added inside **stacks**, will generate code using this configuration.
-Since the configuration can be defined on any level of the hierarchy of a project, it does raise the question of how the overriding behaves.
+Since the configuration can be defined on any level of the hierarchy of the project file system, it does raise the question of how the overriding of the configuration files behaves.

 More specific configuration always override general purpose configuration.
 There is no merge strategy or composition involved, the configuration found